zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

 This page is contained in the following files: **app/social-view.js**, **app/views/social.html**, and **Content/social-view.css**.

-## Constructing the Dynamic Chart
+## Construct the Dynamic Chart

-The chart itself is defined as a Kendo Chart in the Javascript, with some special considerations for the series and value axis (as these are the dynamic portions of the chart, along with the data source.
-The relevant portions of the chart's initilizer are below, cut down for brevity:
+The chart itself is defined as a Kendo UI Chart in the JavaScript, with some special considerations for the series and value axis (as these are the dynamic portions of the chart, along with the data source.
+The relevant portions of the chart's initializer are below, cut down for brevity:

     $('#social-stats-chart').kendoChart({
         title: {